What businesses need to know about sales tax, consumer use tax and seller use tax

-If a business does not collect sales tax as required by law, state and local tax authorities could hold it liable for the uncollected back taxes.
+If a business doesn't collect sales tax as required by law, state and local tax authorities could hold it liable for the uncollected back taxes.
 This can add up.

 Collected sales tax must be held in trust until the seller can file a return and remit it to the proper tax authorities.
-It’s a crime for a seller to keep collected sales tax revenue as one’s own: Businesses that fail to remit sales tax as required by law may face criminal charges in addition to financial penalties and interest charges.
+It’s a crime for a seller to keep collected sales tax revenue as one’s own, so businesses that fail to remit sales tax as required by law may face criminal charges in addition to financial penalties and interest charges.

 Did you know?
 In some states, what feels like a sales tax to consumers may not actually be a true tax on the sale.
 For example, Hawaii imposes a general excise tax (GET) on businesses, and New Mexico imposes a gross receipts tax on “persons engaged in business in New Mexico for the privilege of doing business in New Mexico.”

-States created consumer use tax to capture revenue from taxable sales that were not getting taxed for one reason or another, outlined below.
+States created consumer use tax to capture revenue lost when tax isn't collected on a taxable sale.
+This happens for numerous reasons, outlined below.

-When an out-of-state seller does not have nexus in a state and does not collect sales tax on sales into that state, the purchaser or consumer is required to remit the corresponding consumer use tax to state and/or local tax authorities.
+When an out-of-state seller doesn't have nexus in a state and therefore doesn't collect sales tax in that state, the buyer is required to remit the corresponding consumer use tax to state and/or local tax authorities.
 This is true whether the consumer is an individual, business, or other non-exempt entity.

 To help recover use tax revenue from such untaxed remote sales, approximately a dozen states require non-collecting sellers to comply with use tax notice and reporting requirements.
 These include explaining a consumer’s use tax obligations on websites and invoices, as well as submitting reports of consumer purchase activity to consumers and state departments of revenue.
 Learn more about non-collecting seller use tax reporting.